For information about the Addiction programs, please contact:

-The School of Social Work at The University of Akron offers the following:
+The School of Social Work and Family Sciences at The University of Akron offers the following:

 - A course (Introduction to Addictions, 7750:260) that has been approved by the Ohio Chemical Dependency Professionals Board (www.ocdp.ohio.gov) as meeting the requirements for certification by the Board as a Chemical Dependency Counselor Assistant (CDCA)